frcdesign/FRCDesign.org/docs/learning-course/stage0/0C-documentNavigation.md

     - Select two separate mate connectors
     - Flip or rotate axis to get the part/assembly in the right orientation
     - You can offset in a specific axis by distance or angle

-## Other Notes

-### Organization Practices
-One of the big reasons Onshape is desirable for FRC is its collaboration capabilities, but that means nothing when nobody can read or work with your CAD.
-Different subsystem leads will have to collaborate and view other separate subsystems.
-None of the easy communication and collaboration can be done without good organization and naming practices.

-Make it annoyingly clear what sketches and features do what.
-Name sketches and features, and try to use folders.
-Sort by parts or groups of parts (e.g. tubes, gussets, bellypan).
-The instance list in assemblies can also get very messy and slow down your workflow, so keep similar instances in folders.
-And finally, just make sure to name tabs.
-This will all make a big difference for the readability of your CAD by other people and yourself.

-### Versions and History
-Every action by every user is saved in the history, and can be rolled back to or created a version at.
-When assemblies are linked between documents, documents have to be versioned.
-This reduces loading times as well, since it's only referencing a single static version and not constantly attempting to update.
-Versions cannot be deleted, and branches can be created and merged for changes, similar to git.

 <br>